 CADD I, the first year of a two-year program located at Mayfield Innovation Center meets daily for lab and lecture activities.
-The program gives high school juniors interested in Science, Technology, Engineering, & Mathematics (STEM) careers a head start
+The program gives high school juniors interested in Science, Technology, Engineering, & Mathematics (STEM) careers a head start on mastering core concepts and techniques critical to success in these areas.
+CADD I students learn about various aspects of the engineering and manufacturing design processes and their application to various software programs.
+Specific software program selections may vary, but will include AutoCAD, Solidworks and Revit applications, as well as applications to support Fabrication Lab equipment.
+Students may also have the opportunity to intern with outside businesses.

-CADD II. a continuation of the CADD I program, builds on previously learned concepts and principles.
-Competencies focus on Architectural design, including site/foundation planning, plan development and electrical, mechanical and structural concepts.
-Specific software program selections may vary but will include the Autodesk Revit application.
-Senior CADD students also gain experience with larger collaborative projects in Engineering and Architecture.
-Students may have the opportunity to intern with outside businesses.
-CADD II students will complete a realworld capstone project to complete their senior year.